 WHERE TO STAY?

 As long-term London residents, we’ve developed a detailed guide outlining the best places to stay in London.
-We have 10 great neighbourhoods, including:
+We have 10 great neighbourhoods to consider including Westminster, Soho and Mayfair.

 Read the full list in our guide to the best places to stay in London.